JustAn0therDev/black-marlin/README.md

 ## Current roadmap:
 - Logging to file.
-Any exception is currently being written to `STDOUT`;
+Any exception or information that should be logged is currently being written to `STDOUT`;

 ## Sidenotes:
 - Currently, this application is not intended to have any sort of security implementation, so it should run inside your organization/project's infraestructure.
-This decision was made to avoid any kind of overhead.
+This decision was made to avoid **any** kind of overhead.

 ## Contributions: